-The REF needs to assess Part 1.2.6.1 and Part 1.2.6.2 Tree and Vegetation of the HDCP if street trees Tecoma Drive are to be removed or impacted by the works.
+The REF needs to evaluate in detail Part 1.2.6 Tree and Vegetation Preservation of HDCP 2024 as trees may need to be removed.

-Assessment Planner Name Signature Date Matthew Miles 16/08/2024
+Assessment Planner Name Signature Date

+Caroline Maeshian 1.2 27/03/2025

+4

-The signed off section of the REF should be forwarded to the Project Officer responsible for the activity and placed (TRIMmed) on the appropriate file in accordance with Council's policies and procedures.
+The signed off section of the REF should be forwarded to the Project Officer responsible for the activity and placed (TRIMmed) on the appropriate file in HPE Content Manager in accordance with Council's policies and procedures.